willowell/willowell/CV.md

 #### Web Developer

 * More to come.
 Stay tuned!
-* Elevated search term relevancy on the Food Network Canada website by creating an autosuggestion feature using Machine Learning text extraction to locate terms on the website and leveraging ElasticSearch on WordPress VIP.
+* Elevated search term relevancy on the Food Network Canada website by creating an autosuggestion feature using Machine Learning text extraction to locate terms on the website and by leveraging ElasticSearch on WordPress VIP.
   * Explored multiple Machine Learning models using Jupyter Notebooks, spaCy, HuggingFace Transformers, and Sentence Transformers (SBERT).
   * Insured developer UX by creating the Machine Learning project as a self-contained Python Poetry project, complete with Confluence documentation and diagrams.
 * Collaborated in an Agile Scrum team to maintain the Food Network Canada and HGTV Canada websites, refining and elevating editor and visitor UX, accessibility, code quality, performance, SEO, and ad optimization.